The Nerd Behind the Neat Suit

 There’s a story behind the name — but the short version is this:

-"Neat" is how I show up.
-Prepared, presentable, respectful of the person across the table.
-It's a value I inherited, and one I apply to everything: the code I ship, the infrastructure I build, and yes, the suit I wear to your first meeting.
+“Neat” is how I show up.
+Prepared, well-presented, respectful of the person on the other side of the table.
+It’s a value I was given, and one I apply to everything: the code I deliver, the infrastructure I build, and yes, the suit I wear to your first meeting.

-"Nerds" is the two decades of terminal sessions, configuration management, and an unreasonable commitment to making infrastructure behave.
+“Nerds” is the two decades of terminal sessions, configuration management, and an unreasonable dedication to infrastructure that behaves.
 The green text on a black screen.
-The git log with no merge conflicts.
-The monitoring dashboard at 3 AM.
+The git log without merge conflicts.
+The monitoring dashboard at 3am.

 Neat suits.
 Nerd habits.
 NeatNerds.